Tipbs/rtype/RFC.md

 # Motivation

 We are a group of 3rd Year students at Epitech aiming to hone our skills in Network, Game, and Architectural programming.
-Developping a multiplayer game using Entity Component System Architectural pattern (ECS) is a really good way to develop all of it.
-The project here is to make a R-Type game, which basically is a Shoot'Em Up-type in which your goal is to shoot enemies and avoid attacks and/or obstacles.
+Developping a multiplayer game using Entity Component System Architectural pattern (ECS) is a really good way to attain our objectives.
+The project here is to make a R-Type game, which basically is a Shoot'Em Up-type of game in which your goal is to shoot enemies and avoid attacks and/or obstacles.

 # Protocol Overview